 This will give your modulation effects the clearest version of your guitar signal to effect and result in excellent tone.
 One notable exception might be the Tremolo.
 If you have a hard, choppy tremolo you might want that to go after your drive pedals into the front of your amp, since it can be driven by increased gain and act as a gain stage itself.
 Of course, Prince liked his flangers before the drive, so really, if this doesn’t apply to you, feel free to ignore it.
 For super high-gain situations, it’s not uncommon to put delay before the drive into the front of the amp.

 The placement of the Equalization pedal depends on what you’re using it for.
 There are so many options, so we won’t get into detail about that here, but the above is just an example.
 The same is true for Volume, which I’ve left out of the signal path so far.
 Some people like it in the front, some at the end.
 That’s much more about having finite control over your sound in a given moment, so experiment with what works best for you.

-Just for fun, here’s my signal path so you can get an idea of a practical application.
+Just for fun, here’s my signal path at the moment so you can get an idea of a practical application.
 (Plus, who doesn’t love a good pedalboard tour?)
-I very rarely play clean, so I have lots of gain stacking options going into the front of my amp.
-My clean tones are ambient inspired, so it’s pretty swimmy.
+I very rarely play clean, so I have lots of gain stacking options going on.
+I also use a two-amp setup for maximum clarity and spread without needing a huge amount of watts.

 - EarthQuaker Devices Arrows >